Decompounding discrete distributions: A non-parametric Bayesian approach: Simulation examples

 For setting (b), traceplots of every $50$th iteration for a couple of coefficients $\nu_k$ are shown in Figure \ref{fig:example1-traceA2}.

 We measure the error of an estimate $\{\hat\nu_k\}$ by $\operatorname{Err}(\nu, \hat\nu) = \sum_{k=1}^{\infty} |\hat\nu_k - \nu_k|$.
 The errors are reported in Table \ref{table:unif}.
 In all settings, for these particular realisations of the simulated data, the Bayesian procedure outperformed the truncated estimator from \cite{buchmann04}.
-For setting (c), the latter is completely off, as was to be expected, given that it is derived under the assumption $\Delta_i=1$ for all $i$.
+For setting (c), the latter produces a poor result, as was to be expected, given that it is derived under the assumption $\Delta_i=1$ for all $i$.
 An advantage of the Bayesian procedure is the included measure of uncertainty, namely the credible intervals for $\nu_k$.
-On the other hand, for the Buchmann-Gr\"{u}bel estimator it is hardly possible to derive confidence intervals, since the limiting distribution of the estimator is fairly complicated.
+On the other hand, for the Buchmann-Gr\"{u}bel estimator it is hardly possible to derive confidence intervals via an asymptotic method, since the limiting distribution of the estimator is fairly complicated.
+Although not considered in the original publications \cite{buchmann03} and \cite{buchmann04}, a natural alternative is the bootstrap.
+A detailed examination of the performance of the latter and its comparison to that of the Bayesian method lies beyond the scope of the present paper.
+Indeed, any thorough study would require, on one hand, the asymptotic justification of bootstrap confidence intervals, and on another hand establishing frequentist coverage properties of our Bayesian procedure.
+In that respect, good performance of neither method is automatically warranted (see, e.g., \cite{vanderpas17} and \cite{vdv98}, Chapter~23).
+Here instead we opt for a numerical illustration, which is reported in Appendix \ref{app:bg:boot}.